National guide to a preventive health assessment for Aboriginal and Torres Strait Islander people

 Screening

-All pregnant women <25 years and all pregnant women from communities with a high prevalence of sexually transmitted infections (STIs), including those in outer regional and remote areas Offer chlamydia testing, with a nucleic acid amplification test (eg PCR) of a first-void urine, or endocervical swab, or self-collected vaginal swab or tampon specimen Consider repeat screening later in pregnancy in areas of high prevalence At first antenatal visit IIIC Module 1, section 8.5
+All pregnant women <25 years and all pregnant women from communities with a high prevalence of sexually transmitted infections (STIs), including those in outer regional and remote areas Offer Chlamydia testing, with a nucleic acid amplification test (eg PCR) of a first-void urine, or undeceive swab, or self-collected vaginal swab or tampon specimen Consider repeat screening later in pregnancy in areas of high prevalence At first antenatal visit IIIC Module 1, section 8.5

-Pregnant women who have known risk factors or who live in or come from communities with a high prevalence of gonorrhoea, including those in outer regional and remote areas Offer testing for gonorrhoea, with a nucleic acid amplification test (eg PCR) of a first-void urine, or endocervical swab, or self-collected vaginal swab or tampon specimen Consider repeat screening later in pregnancy in areas of high prevalence At first antenatal visit GPP Module 2, section 8.4
+Pregnant women who have known risk factors or who live in or come from communities with a high prevalence of gonorrhoea, including those in outer regional and remote areas Offer testing for gonorrhoea, with a nucleic acid amplification test (eg PCR) of a first-void urine, or undeceive swab, or self-collected vaginal swab or tampon specimen Consider repeat screening later in pregnancy in areas of high prevalence At first antenatal visit GPP Module 2, section 8.4

 Pregnant women with symptoms of trichomoniasis Offer testing for trichomoniasis, with a nucleic acid amplification test (eg PCR) of a vaginal swab or tampon specimen Screening asymptomatic pregnant women for trichomoniasis is not recommended On presentation IIIB Module 2, section 8.5